top of page

 Leila Tufuga

-Leila Tufuga is 15 years old born and raised in saint george utah.
-Her dad is from the beautiful village of aleisa, in Samoa.
-From a young age she has loved all things about her culture. especially polynesian dancing.
-Her favorite thing about dancing is feeling connected to her ancestors, especially her papa who passed away in 2017.
-She loves to watch football with her dad, play volleyball, dance, and just spending time at home with family.
+Leila Tufuga was born and raised in St. George, Utah.
+Her dad is from the beautiful village of Aleisa, Samoa.
+From a young age, she has loved all things about her culture, especially Polynesian dancing.
+Her favorite thing about dancing is the connection she feels to her ancestors, especially her papa who passed away in 2017.
+She loves to watch football with her dad, play volleyball, dance, and just spend time at home with family.

 KANE